Select Page

 You can play a key role and make a significant difference today by contacting your MSPs to ask them to vote against this Bill.
 A vote against the Bill – or even a decision to abstain – gives the Scottish Parliament the opportunity to have the real debate that is needed, which concerns how best to care for people in Scotland as they near the end of their lives.
 People in Scotland need support, not suicide.

-Please enter your postcode in the box above to write to your MSPs and ask them to vote NO to the McArthur assisted suicide Bill.
+Please enter your postcode in the box above to find out how your MSPs voted and ask your MSPs to vote NO at Stage 3.